baeekseung/Ophtimus-Ophthalmology-LLM/README.md

 ## Performance

 > [!Note]
-> Multi-Choice QA : Ophtimus-Eval, MedMCQA, PubMedQA | Essay QA : MedQuAD, Medical Flashcards, Medical Wikidoc
+> Multi-Choice QA: Ophtimus-Eval, MedMCQA, PubMedQA | Essay QA: MedQuAD, Medical Flashcards, Medical Wikidoc
-> Ophtimus-Eval은 자체적으로 의료 플렛폼에서 수집한 데이터이고, 나머지는 의료 벤치마크 데이터에서 안과학 도메인 QA만을 추출하여 평가하였습니다
+> Ophtimus-Eval is a proprietary dataset collected from a medical platform.
+The others are established medical benchmark datasets, from which only ophthalmology-related QA pairs were extracted for evaluation.

 <table>
     <thead>